Berlin-Kobayashi/trainspotter/README.md

 `DONE`

 ### Onion Omega
-If you are an Onioneer you can take a look into the onion folder which contains scripts for cross compiling go for [MIPS](https://en.wikipedia.org/wiki/MIPS_instruction_set) and for interacting with Onion Omega components.
+If you are an Onioneer you can take a look into the bin folder which contains scripts for cross compiling go for [MIPS](https://en.wikipedia.org/wiki/MIPS_instruction_set) and for interacting with Onion Omega components.

 #### Expansion dock LED
 If your Onion Omega is connected to an expansion dock you can pipe the output of the trainspotter command to onion/bin/trafficlight to let the LED represent the current status.